OOKARIVER DAISY ⟫

 Ooka River Daisy

-Playing a slow rendition of "Daisy Bell", once a popular song, beloved of my grandmother and her generation, I pull the petals from a flower, he/she “loves me, loves me not", the gesture is reminiscent of a whimsical child/adolescent game of the past.
+The soundscape plays a slow rendition of "Daisy Bell", once a popular song, beloved of my grandmother and her generation.
+Pulling the petals from a flower, he/she “loves me, loves me not", the gesture is reminiscent of a whimsical child/adolescent game of the past.
 It represents a sense of naïveté and wistfulness.
 In the Japanese version of the game “loves me, loves me not” is replaced with “love or hate,” which makes it surprisingly even more extreme.